 It’s practically one of the first things visitors see when they come to your site.
 A lot of bloggers use this spot to market their lead magnet – their main freebie they are offering.

-For example, Cath from This Mama Learns offers her resource library of blogging resources as her freebie:
+For example, Cath from Catherine Oneissy offers a Pinterest quiz as her freebie:

 BAM!
 It’s easy to see it eh?